History and timeline

 Following detailed negotiations Sutton Council, the ESFA and GLL agreed terms and instructed solicitors in relation to the site for the proposed new school which will be subject to planning permission being granted and other conditions being satisfied.

-Residents, recreation ground and sports village users and other interested groups will be consulted and informed throughout the process.
+Residents, recreation ground and sports village users and other interested groups were to be consulted and informed throughout the process.

 26 February 2018